ttc5092/backrooms/README.md

 # backrooms
 3D Backrooms game using a custom raycasting engine in Processing.
+NOT AFFILIATED WITH KANE PARSONS OR A24 STUIDIOS.

 This program was created by Alexander Maji as the culminating project for Grade 11 SciTech Computer Science, ICS3UR